duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 ---

-_TLDR: DuckDB, a free and open-source analytical data management system, has a new sorting implementation that can efficiently sort more data than fits in main memory._
+_TLDR: DuckDB, a free and Open-Source analytical data management system, has a new highly efficient parallel sorting implementation that can sort much more data than fits in main memory._

 Database systems use sorting for many purposes, the most obvious purpose being when a user adds an `ORDER BY` clause to their query.
 Sorting is also used within operators, such as window functions.
 DuckDB recently improved its sorting implementation, which is now able to sort data in parallel, and sort more data than fits in memory.
-In this blog, we'll take a look at how DuckDB sorts, and how this compares to other data management systems.
+In this post, we'll take a look at how DuckDB sorts, and how this compares to other data management systems.

 <!--more-->

 #### Sorting Relational Data
 Sorting is one of the most well-studied problems in computer science, and it is an important aspect of data management.
+There are [entire communities](https://sortbenchmark.org) dedicated to who sorts fastest.
 Research into sorting algorithms tends to focus on sorting large arrays or key/value pairs.
 While important, this does not cover how to implement sorting in a database system.
-There is a lot more to sorting relational data than just sorting a large array!
+There is a lot more to sorting tables than just sorting a large array of integers!

 Consider the following example query on a snippet of a TPC-DS table:
 ```sql